blockrepublictech/py-demux-eos/readme.md

 Transactions which contain more than one action the actions after the first the additional actions are inline actions caused by the smart contract.
-For example a game paying out a winner would have one action to finalise the game and and inline_account to create the payout.
+For example a game paying out a winner would have one action to finalise the game and an inline transfer action to create the payout.

 Programs conforming to the Demux pattern listen for these actions and update off chain data stores from the action data.